PR Pitching Tips with Reuters News Editor Martin Howell

-This is a great interview with Martin Howell, editor-in-charge of Reuters Inc. about covering corporate corruption, citizen journalism and the impact of search engines on the business of journalism.
+This is an excellent interview with Martin Howell, editor-in-charge of Reuters Inc., about covering corporate corruption, citizen journalism, and the impact of SEO consultants on the business of journalism.

-If you're in media relations and want to hear a great overview briefing on pitching financial news to reporters, this interview — recorded years before social media for financial services became popular — is well worth the listen.
+If you’re in public relations and you’re interested in pitching financial news to reporters, this interview – recorded before social media for financial services became mainstream – is worth a listen.

-Martin is the author of Predators and Profits: 100+ Ways for Investors to Protect Their Nest Eggs, a guide for investors on how to uncover the kind of scandals that brought down Enron and Worldcom.
+Martin is the author of Predators and Profits: 100+ Ways for Investors to Protect Their Nest Eggs, a guide for investors on uncovering the scandals that brought down Enron and Worldcom.

-4:38 – Martin Howell talks about the number one red flag that investors need to watch out for in order to identify a looming problem in a corporation.
+4:38 – Martin Howell talks about the number one red flag investors need to watch out for to identify a looming problem in a corporation.

 5:12 – Howell on why we have seen so much business corruption and fraud over the past few years.

-7:06 – Howell on Reuters being the largest global wire service.
+7:06 – Howell on Reuters being the most extensive global newswire service.

-8:32 – Howell answers a question on whether citizen journalism is a challenge to Reuters.
+8:32 – Howell answers whether citizen journalism is a challenge to Reuters.

-11:57 – Howell talks about the impact the internet has had on Reuters and the way he does his job.
+11:57 – Howell talks about the internet’s impact on Reuters and how he does his job.

 13:01 – Howell discusses the impact of search and search engine optimization on the Reuters business model.

-14:13 – Howell on whether polls on popular consensus play a role in what Reuters decides to lead with.
+14:13 – Howell on whether polls on widespread consensus play a role in what Reuters decides to lead with.

 15:43 – Howell talks about who his influencers are and how he decides what to write about.

-16:58 – Howell on whether the Reuters market is confined to Europe: “The world is so global at the moment…if you go to China or India for example and you mention the word ‘Reuters,' everyone knows it…so it's well beyond Europe, and we have a large presence in the U.S., and we break a lot of news here…”
+16:58 – Howell on whether the Reuters market is confined to Europe: “The world is so global at the moment…if you go to China or India, for example, and you mention the word ‘Reuters,’ everyone knows it…so it’s well beyond Europe, and we have a significant presence in the U.S., and we break a lot of news here…”

-18:13 – Howell offers words of wisdom to public relations practitioners.
+18:13 – Howell offers words of wisdom to public relations agency practitioners.

 19:05 – End.